omni-us/jsonargparse/README.rst

 :code:`logger={'level': 'DEBUG'}`.
 For more details about logging go to section :ref:`logging`.

+Some use cases could require adding arguments from multiple classes and be desired that some parameters get exactly the same value.
+This behavior can be obtained by using the :py:meth:`.ArgumentParser.link_arguments` method.

 For all features described above to work, one optional package is required:
 `docstring-parser <https://pypi.org/project/docstring-parser/>`__ to get the argument descriptions from the docstrings.
 This package is included when